 The next time you start to beat yourself up for emotional eating, consider this little known fact: Emotional eating is normal!
 We all do it.
 It is not a shortcoming or a character flaw but something humans do naturally.
+So rather than trying to stop emotional eating, let’s understand and learn from it instead.

 We develop powerful emotional connections to feeding and eating from the moment we are born.
 We form memories and positive associations to food through all the important milestones of our lives: birthday parties, holidays, graduation celebrations, new jobs or promotions, weddings, and even funerals.